sumeer1/scAEGAN/README.md

 Installation Requisites
 -----------------------

-For the time being, we do not have a mechanism for installing scAEGAN directly from sources such as pip or conda. scAEGAN is currently obtained by simply cloning the repository.
+scAEGAN is simply installed by cloning the repository.

 The required libraries are included in environment.yml file.
 In order to install these libraries, follow the following steps: